 12. Don’t spend all your time on the strip

 Related to the above point, don’t spend your whole time on the strip.
-Visit Fremont Street for a bit of old Vegas, head to Neon Junkyard to see the old signs and make sure you plan a trip to Zion National Park if time allows!
+Visit Fremont Street for a bit of old Vegas, head to Neon Junkyard to see the old signs and make sure you plan a trip to the nearby National Parks if time allows!